cindoha-hash/momo-data-analysis/README.md

 ## Assignment Requirements and Expectations

 This project is being developed for the **Team Setup and Project Planning** assessment.
-The expected outcome is an enterprise-style full-stack application that processes MoMo SMS data and presents useful analytics.
+The team is building a small full-stack application that processes MoMo SMS data and presents useful transaction analytics.

 ### Required Project Work